Week 6. Electronics design¶

 While designing the power system, I planned for the entire board to be powered by a 12V adapter.

 The 12V power enters the board through a power jack connector.
-Since the microcontroller and some of the sensors require 5V to operate, it was necessary to regulate the voltage.
-For this purpose, I used the NC1117 Voltage Regulator,
+Since the microcontroller and some sensors require 5V to operate, voltage regulation was necessary.
+For this purpose, I used the NC1117 Voltage Regulator, which converts the 12V input voltage into a stable 5V output voltage.
+Capacitors were added at the input and output of the regulator to stabilize the voltage and reduce electrical noise.

 A photoresistor changes its resistance depending on the intensity of the light falling on it.
 This sensor is connected to the microcontroller so that the system can read changes in light levels and decide when to turn the LED lighting on or off.

-For measuring environmental conditions, I used the DHT11 sensor.
+To measure environmental conditions, I used the DHT11 sensor.

 This sensor provides digital data about the surrounding temperature and humidity.
 It is connected to a digital pin of the microcontroller and powered with 5V.